mattrussell2/gradescope-autograder/README.md

 When deploying a set of tests where students have produced a fully executable program:
 * You do not need files in `testset/cpp/` (the folder is not necessary either).
 * You may still choose to have your own custom `Makefile` if you wish (otherwise, be sure to set `our_makefile = false` in `testset.toml`).

-* The `summary` files are a dump of the state of a Test object - a summary is created upon initialization of the test, and is overwritten after a test completes with all the information about the test.
-All of the configuration options are there for a given test, so this is very useful for debugging!

 ## Example configurations
 ### Example configuration for hw1_ArrayLists